OpenBAS-Platform/openbas/README.md

 OpenEx aims to respond to these issues, which not only concern state services but also many private organizations.
 With different modules (scenarios, audiences, simulations, verification of means of communication, encryption, etc.), the platform offers advantages such as collaborative work, real-time monitoring, statistics or the management of feedback.

+Finally, OpenEx supports different types of inject, allowing the tool to be integrated with emails, SMS platforms, social medias, alarm systems, etc. All currently supported integration can be found in the [OpenEx ecosystem](https://luatix.notion.site/OpenEx-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## Documentation and demonstration

-If you want to know more on OpenEx, you can read the [documentation on the tool](https://www.notion.so/luatix/OpenEx-Public-Knowledge-Base-bbc835446e9140999d6f2e10d96c2ee0).
+If you want to know more on OpenEx, you can read the [documentation on the tool](https://luatix.notion.site/OpenEx-Public-Knowledge-Base-bbc835446e9140999d6f2e10d96c2ee0).
 If you wish to discover how the OpenEx platform is working, a [demonstration instance](https://demo.openex.io) is available and open to everyone.
 This instance is reset every night and is based on reference data maintained by the OpenEx developers.

 ## Releases download